stormasm/ghw-doc/ghw.md

 Besides the above two pieces of code another part of the demo shows how to use **[React Markdown](https://github.com/rexxars/react-markdown)**.

-All of the markdown files that are displayed in this demo are loaded remotely from some server that gets defined in the code.
-It gives one the ability to have a static Markdown File Server for any markdown files you want to display in your application.
+All of the Markdown files that are displayed in this demo are loaded remotely from some server that gets defined in the demo code.
+It gives one the ability to have a static Markdown File Server for any Markdown files you want to display in your application.

 ### mui-drawer